ilelandhayes/E-Commerce-Application/README.md

   ## Description

   This is a back end based E-Commerce application, ran off RESTful api routes that was created using Sequelize, while also incorporating Node.js ORM for Mysql.
 Allowing the user to Read, Create, Update, and Delete data.
 With four Models in the data being Categories, Products, Tags, and ProductTags.
-All having one to many or many to many relationships.
+All having one-to-many or many-to-many relationships.

   ## Table of Contents